wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/account-data-storage-functions.md

 # Functions for Getting Data from Account Data Storage

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/functions/built-in-functions/account-data-storage-functions)

 > Learn more about [account data storage](/en/blockchain/account/account-data-storage).

 | Name | Description | Complexity |